 - Winter seat of Goddess Yamuna

-- Ancient Shani Dev Temple with exquisite architecture
+- Ancient Shani Dev Temple with unique architecture

 - Oldest temple dedicated to Lord Shani